 Croatia and Slovenia

-In these countries — where mass tourism and overpriced resort hotels reign — private rooms are often the best deal in town (no breakfast).
-You'll notice signs advertising sobe (rooms) everywhere you look, or you can book one through a travel agency (10–30 percent extra).
-You'll generally pay extra if you stay less than three nights.
+In these countries — where mass tourism and overpriced resort hotels reign — private rooms are often the best deal in town (but breakfast usually isn't served).
+You’ll notice signs advertising sobe (rooms) everywhere you look, or you can book one through a travel agency (10–30 percent extra).
+You’ll generally pay extra if you stay less than three nights.
 Along the Dalmatian Coast, sobe skimmers meet every arriving ferry, targeting backpackers and eager to whisk you away to see their room.
-In the Slovenian countryside, look for tourist farms (turistične kmetije), where you can sleep in a family's farmhouse for remarkably low prices.
-Croatia's Istria region has similar agroturizams.
+In the Slovenian countryside, look for tourist farms (turistične kmetije), where you can sleep in a family’s farmhouse for remarkably low prices.
+Croatia’s Istria region has similar agroturizams.